American art pottery: Niloak Pottery

-The Niloak Pottery was founded in Benton, Arkansas, in 1909 by potter Charles Dean Hyten as the art pottery branch of the family's Eagle Pottery Company, which produced utilitarian wares.
+The Niloak Pottery was founded in Benton, Arkansas, in 1909 by master potters Charles Dean Hyten and Arthur Dovey.
+It was created to make art pottery It was manufactures first by the Eagle Pottery Company, a major producer of domestic ware or utilitarian wares.
 The name is the reverse spelling of the word kaolin, an important component of the local clay.
-Niloak became known for its "Mission Swirl," a multicolored pattern resembling marbled paper made by mixing colored clays together.
+Niloak became known for its "Mission Swirl tor Swirled Middionware, a multicolored pattern resembling marbled paper made by mixing colored clays together.
 Typically the Mission Swirl displays a mix of tan, red-brown, and blue-gray colors.
+Arthur Dovey, who previously worked for Rookwood Pottery, is credited with inventing the swirl concept.

+Swirled Missionware is an oddity within the American ceramic industry.

-Potter Arthur Dovey, who worked at Niloak, is often credited with inventing this swirl, but it may have been invented earlier in a different pottery altogether.
-There is no question that Niloak popularized the style, however, and apart from a three-year hiatus in the late 1910s, Niloak was successful until the Great Depression put sales into a slump.
-It struggled on for some years and went out of business in 1947.
+Niloak was successful until the Great Depression put sales into a slump.
+As a result, Hywood changed manufacturing methods and introduced the Hywood Art Pottery.
+Financially challenged, it went out of business in 1947.